The global derived period map: Introduction

 Our first result constructs the target of the derived period map:

 \begin{reptheorem}{thm-perioddomain} There is a derived period domain $U$ which is a geometric derived analytic Artin stack that extends the classical period domain. \end{reptheorem}

 We define $U$ as an open subspace of the analytification of a derived stack $D_{n}(V,Q)$ which classifies filtrations of a complex $V$ that satisfy the Hodge-Riemann bilinear relations with respect to a shifted bilinear form $Q$.
 (We use analytification rather than a direct construction in analytic stacks because the theory of derived analytic stacks is not yet as developed as that for derived algebraic stacks.)
-The main ingredients are Lurie's derived analytification theorem \cite{Lurie11e, Lurie11d} and Porta's extensions thereof \cite{Porta15a}, and some explicit constructions of stacks building on work of To\"en and Vezzosi \cite{Toen05a}.
+The main ingredients are Lurie's derived analytification functor with its universal property \cite{Lurie11e, Lurie11d}, Porta's further analysis of this functor including its extension to derived Artin stacks \cite{Porta15a}, and some explicit constructions of stacks building on work of To\"en and Vezzosi \cite{Toen05a}.

-In order to define maps into this stack we use a universal property for derived analytification, which we deduce from a presentation of derived analytic Artin stacks as hypergroupoids in derived Stein spaces.
-This theory, which is an application of work by Pridham \cite{Pridham09a}, is developed in the appendix.
+In order to define maps into this stack we use the universal property for derived analytification of affine schemes together with a presentation of derived (analytic) Artin stacks as simplicial derived affine schemes, resp.\ derived Stein spaces.
+This is closely related to the theory presenting stacks as hypergroupoids that was developed by Pridham \cite{Pridham09a}, and that we extend to analytic stacks in the appendix.

 We then take the quotient of $U$ by an arithmetic group $\Ga$ containing the fundamental group of the underlying topological space of $S^{an}$.
 We use Deligne's work on formality \cite{Deligne68} to show that we need not look at the action of the full simplicial loop group of the base but only the fundamental group.